seqan/seqan/manual/source/Tutorial/DataStructures/Alignment/ScoringSchemes.rst

 .. includefrags:: demos/tutorial/alignment/scoring_scheme_simple.cpp
    :fragment: init

-Now, we can compute the global alignment that make use of the simple scoring function.
+Now, we can compute the global alignment that makes use of the simple scoring function.
 To do so, we simply call the function :dox:`globalAlignment` and give as input parameters the ``align`` object and the scoring scheme representing the Levenshtein distance.
-The globalAlignment function fill the ``align`` object with the best computed alignment and returns the maximum score, which we store in the ``score`` variable.
+The globalAlignment function fills the ``align`` object with the best computed alignment and returns the maximum score which we store in the ``score`` variable.
 Afterwards, we print the computed score and the corresponding alignment.

 .. includefrags:: demos/tutorial/alignment/scoring_scheme_simple.cpp